jonnyjackson26/ai-app-icons/README.md

-      background/             # background generators (auto, solid, gradient, image) cli/                    # interactive terminal UI (requires `rich`) api/                    # REST API (requires `fastapi`)
+      background/             # background generators (auto, solid, gradient, image) cli/                    # interactive terminal UI (requires `rich`) api/                    # REST API (requires `fastapi`) web/                        # Next.js web app (separate from the Python package) src/
+      app/                    # Next.js App Router (layout, page) components/             # Wizard, steps, UI components
+      lib/                    # API client, types, download helpers docs/
+    deployment.md             # how to deploy the API and web app
 ```

-Everything under `src/ai_app_icons/` is the package.
+Everything under `src/ai_app_icons/` is the Python package.
 The `src/` layout is a Python packaging convention — it prevents confusing import bugs during development.

+The `web/` directory is a standalone Next.js app with its own `package.json`.
+It connects to the Python API over HTTP — the two are deployed separately.

 ---